Last Updated on February 15, 2025

 - Costa Rica

-How to get a visa to visit Bolivia?
+How to Obtain a Visa to Visit Bolivia

-We have a complete guide about the requirements and steps to get the Bolivian tourist visa for all the groups of countries listed in the sections above, in the following direction: The Bolivian tourist visa, all the details, steps, and requirements.
-Link
+We have a comprehensive guide detailing the requirements and steps for obtaining a Bolivian tourist visa for all the country groups listed in the previous sections, available here: [Link].

 Conclusions:

-You’ve also seen that the US and Puerto Rico are unique cases and they even have a dedicated Supreme Decree regulating how citizens from these two countries are treated when trying to enter Bolivia, and in all cases, they’ll need to present a visa.
-For them, it will cost around $200 and can be obtained both in the Bolivian consulate and on arrival.
+You’ve also discovered that the US and Puerto Rico are unique cases, with a dedicated Supreme Decree governing how citizens from these two locations are treated when attempting to enter Bolivia.
+In all cases, they will need to present a visa, which costs around $200 and can be obtained both at the Bolivian consulate and upon arrival.

-You realized that people from most countries in Western Europe, like the UK, France, Italy, Portugal, Spain, Denmark, Germany, Switzerland etc, but also Canada, Japan, Australia, and other similar countries will only need to present a passport to enter Bolivia.
+You’ve realized that citizens from most Western European countries, such as the UK, France, Italy, Portugal, Spain, Denmark, Germany, and Switzerland, as well as Canada, Japan, Australia, and other similar countries, only need to present a passport to enter Bolivia.

-Finally, you saw that almost all countries in South America, and also Costa Rica have both visa and passport-free entrance to Bolivia, and citizens from these countries only need their ID documents to enter the Bolivian territory.
+Finally, you’ve seen that almost all South American countries, as well as Costa Rica, have both visa-free and passport-free entry to Bolivia.
+Citizens from these countries only need their national ID documents to enter Bolivian territory.

-We hope this information has helped you, and if you want to know more about how much really is worth the Bolivian passport, and the countries to which Bolivians and Bolivian naturalized citizens have visa-free entrance, visit our dedicated guide in the following direction: Visa-free entrance countries for Bolivians, every detail and lists.
+We hope this information has been helpful.
+If you’d like to learn more about the value of the Bolivian passport and the countries to which Bolivians and naturalized Bolivian citizens have visa-free access, please visit our dedicated guide here: Visa-free entry countries for Bolivians: Every detail and list.